Topological Derivative for Shallow Water Equations: PDE-constrained topology optimization

 $U:\Omega\times [0,T[\rightarrow \mathbb{R}^3$ and $F$ are respectively given by

 with initial and boundary conditions that we will define.
 Here $\Omega$ is a regular open domain in $\mathbb{R}^2$, $t$ is the time variable and $x$ and $y$ are the two-dimensional space variables. $u,\,v:\Omega\times[0,T[\rightarrow \mathbb{R}^+$ respectively represent the vertical and horizontal velocity of the water, $h$ is the height of the water and $g$ is the gravity and $\psi:\mathbb{R}^2\rightarrow \mathbb{R}$ is the topography of the bottom.
 The effects of bottom friction and the frictional forces of atmospheric pressure are neglected.
-The PDE-constrained optimization problem reads:
+The PDE-constrained topology optimization problem reads:

-Initial and boundary conditions will be defined in the Section \ref{sectdertopo} after performing a variational formulation of the problem.
-In the next section, we will detail some of the ingredients we need to perform topological derivative calculations with the min-max approach.
+The initial and boundary conditions are defined in the section \ref{sectdertopo} after the variational formulation of the problem is performed.
+In the next section, we will detail some of the ingredients we need to perform topological derivative calculations using the min-max approach.